mdvanes/homeremote/README.md

 * strip packages from package.json until no longer works, because there are some unused packages in there
 * React Native output
 * JSHint/JSCS for react/es6
+* make configurable.
+Remove 3fm and other references.
+Make repo public

 ## Screenshot